sindresorhus/sindresorhus.github.com/source/content/apps/command-x.md

 This is a Finder bug.
 You can reproduce it even without Command X by selecting the file to move, pressing <kbd>Command+C</kbd>, selecting the destination folder, and then pressing <kbd>Option+Command+V</kbd>.

+#### I am not able to cut text when editing a filename in Finder

+This is a known issue that is unfortunately not fixable.
+The app works by overriding the normal cut keyboard shortcut when Finder is active, which also affects cutting text in a filename.
+There is no way to differentiate between cutting a file and cutting text in a filename in Finder.

 #### Where can I find the changelog?

 Go [here](https://apps.apple.com/app/id6448461551) and click “Version History”.